Gaming fatigue happens to all of us.

-If you're the type of gamer who enjoys playing a specific genre, you might not be experiencing fatigue from video games in general, but rather, you might just be getting tired of playing the same type of game.
+If you're the type of gamer who enjoys sticking to a certain set of gaming genres or types of games, you might not be experiencing fatigue from all games—you might just be getting tired of playing the same games over and over.

-Going in the exact opposite direction is coming back to a game you know and love.
-Think of it as a comfort game.
-Sometimes, returning to a classic game that you love can spark the memories that got you into video games in the first place.
-You might only need to play the older game for a couple of hours to rekindle your passion!
+Returning to a classic game that you love can spark the memories and feelings that made you excited about games in the first place.
+You might only need to play it for a few hours—or even just listen to the soundtrack—to rekindle your passion!

 3. Watch Other People Play

-I don't know about you, but whenever I sit down to watch someone play a game on Twitch, I find myself wanting to shut the stream off and play the game myself after a few minutes.
-Taking in all the fun moments they’re having makes me wish I was enjoying them myself.
+I don't know about you, but whenever I sit down to watch someone play games on Twitch, I soon find myself wanting to shut the stream off and play the game myself.

 5. Try a New Hobby

-Your new hobby could even be related to games.
-You can try pen-and-paper RPGs, board games, or even LARPing.
+Your new hobby could be related to games—tabletop RPGs, mobile games, LARPing, and cosplay are all great options.
 These hobbies will expand your comfort zone while still sticking with something that's fairly familiar.

-Of course, you can also get crazy and do something that’s nothing like a video game.
-You can go hiking, take up climbing, sign up for a team sport, or even just sit down and read some books.
+Of course, you can also do something completely different!
+Go hiking, start climbing rocks, sign up for a team sport, or even just sit down and read books.